 Diagnosing a Varicocele

-A thorough examination and some tests may be necessary to help, Los Angeles Fertility Expert, Dr. Werthman diagnose a Varicocele.
+A thorough examination and some tests may be necessary to help determine if varicocele treatment is necessary.
 Techniques that may be necessary include:

 - Physical examination.
 The diagnosis of a varicocele can usually be made on physical examination of the scrotum while you are standing.
 A very large varicocele feels like a “bag of worms” and disappears or becomes significantly reduced when you lie down.